stolostron/rhacm-docs/cert_manager/cert_root_ca.md

    oc get cert multicloud-ca-cert -n open-cluster-management -o yaml > multicloud-ca-cert-backup.yaml
    ```

-## Creating the root CA certificate
+## Creating the root CA certificate with OpenSSL

 Complete the following steps to create a root CA certificate with OpenSSL: